 In the early stages, eyeglasses or soft contact lenses can be used to correct for the mild nearsightedness and astigmatism.
 As the disorder progresses, the cornea will continue to thin and change shape.
 Gas permeable lenses will be needed to correct vision more adequately.

 In severe cases, patients may become contact lens intolerant or not be able to achieve the vision needed to perform daily tasks.
 At this point, a corneal transplant may be needed where the cornea is replaced with a healthy donor tissue.

 Methods of Correction

 Keratoconus is managed with many different contact lens designs.
 There is no one design that is best for every patient.
-Since each lens design has its own unique characteristics, the practitioner will need to evaluate each patients needs to determine the lens that would offer the best combination of visual acuity, comfort and corneal health.
+Since each lens design has its own unique characteristics, the practitioner will need to evaluate each patient needs to determine the lens that would offer the best combination of visual acuity, comfort, and corneal health.

 - Glasses – In the early stages a person can be corrected with glasses or soft contacts lenses but as the disorder progresses it becomes difficult to correct vision caused by the irregular corneal surface.
 At this point, more complex contact lens designs will be needed.

 - Soft Lenses – The role of soft lenses in keratoconus is limited because the soft lens drapes over the irregular corneal surface.
 Therefore, the front surface of the lens assumes the same irregular surface as the cornea without trapping a fluid reservoir so the effective refracting surface shows no improvement over the original corneal surface.
 There are some specially designed soft lenses that are thicker and retain more of a rigid shape and may contribute to the liquid lens effect to some extent.
 These soft lenses are generally only used in mild to moderate cases of keratoconus.